zetaxbyte/create-dtbo-img-form-source-kernel/README.md

 read !!!
 you must compile you source kernel until success just remember that

-2. okay, if you success compile you kernel, just go to direktory when you after clone this repository
+2. okay, if you success compile you kernel,

-3. move the folder creat-dtbo-img on inside this repository to you inside you source kernel

-4. after you move the create-dtbo-img folder to you source kernel, and then just open the create-dtbo-img folder you will see the make-dtbo-img.sh
+3. then clone this repositry, and go to folder create-dtbo-img

 5. after that you just simplly bash make-dtbo-img.sh that script, it will make dtbo.img automaticly